chefspec/chefspec/README.md

 Running Specs
 -------------
-ChefSpec is actually a very large RSpec extension, so you can run your tests using the RSpec CLI:
+ChefSpec is actually an RSpec extension, so you can run your tests using the RSpec CLI:

 ```bash
 $ rspec